 (Mastermind here, this is the first writing prompt I ever completed properly.
 The character Michael is a regular I’m sure he’ll get around to presenting himself eventually.)

-The number crackles out of a speaker high in one corner of the corridor and to be honest Michael is surprised it still works considering it appears to be hanging down from it’s wires.
-He’s to busy legging it to what he hopes is a viable exit to think much on it though, he’s not sure what the countdown is but it’s probably not good.
+The number crackles out of a speaker high in one corner of the corridor and to be honest, Michael is surprised it still works considering it appears to be hanging down from its wires.
+He’s too busy legging it to what he hopes is a viable exit to think much about it though, he’s not sure what the countdown is but it’s probably not good.
 He needs to have Heather vet his clients and targets more carefully from now on because this is probably the seventh time something like this has happened to him in under a year.

 Seriously though this was supposed to be a perfectly normal government lab, staffed with your basic scientists and mediocre security guards, not trained killers and evil geniuses.
 Admittedly given how much he was offered for this job he should probably have been at least a little suspicious but if they had that much cash to burn who was he to tell them he’d usually do the job for under half that.

 He takes a sharp right and starts up the stairs which should hopefully take him to the ground floor though he’s lost count how many floors he’s come up.
 Another thing that should have tipped him off that this was going to end badly was how many sub-basements this place had, the stuff he’d been hired to steal was in the fifth one and he hadn’t bothered checking to see if it went further down.